Healthdirect Free Australian health advice you can count on.

 How is congenital heart disease treated?

 Some congenital heart problems do not need any treatment.
 For example, small holes in the heart usually fix themselves as the child grows up.
-Sometimes medicines may be used to improve how the heart works or to lower blood pressure.
+Sometimes medicines may be used to improve how the heart works or to lower your blood pressure.

 In more serious cases, heart surgery may be needed.
-Sometimes a baby can have heart surgery while they are still in the womb.
 If the defects are very serious, a heart transplant may be the only option.
+This is when the damaged heart is replaced with a healthy heart from someone who has died.

 Living with congenital heart disease